When nothing flows, start with your breath

 Reconnect with your truth and inner power through breath and sound

-The women I work with have often tried various approaches to healing: talk therapy, medication, supplements, diet changes, exercise, and a long list of other ‘wellness’ practices.
-Despite doing what others have done, and what they’ve been told they should be doing, they still feel disconnected.
-They’re exhausted by the process, and their symptoms aren’t going away.
+The women I work with have often tried many different approaches to wellbeing: talk therapy, medication, supplements, diet changes, exercise, and a long list of other ‘wellness’ practices.
+Yet despite doing what others have done, and what they’ve been told they should be doing, they still feel disconnected, exhausted by the process, with symptoms that never seem to improve.

 inspiration